AlexGustafsson/cupdate/docs/kubernetes/README.md

 ## Config

 > [!NOTE]
-> As there are a lot of different ways to expose services, Cupdate is not
+> As there are a lot of different ways to expose services, Cupdate is therefore
 > deployed without any ingress.

 > [!NOTE]